5 Main Causes of Back Pain

 1. Muscle or Ligament Strain

-This is the single most common cause of back pain.
-A strain can happen slowly over time, due to repetitive movements, or with one single sudden movement.
-Whether it is a sprain or a strain doesn’t really matter as both will be treated the same way.
+Muscle and ligament strains are the single most common cause of back pain.
+A strain can happen slowly over time, often because of repetitive movements, or it can happen with just one single, sudden movement.
+Whether it's a sprain or a strain doesn’t really matter because both will be treated the same way.

 Some common causes of muscle strain include sports injuries, lifting heavy objects, twisting in the wrong way, poor posture (that affects the spine over time), or falls.
 Standing or sitting for long periods of time, long driving sessions, or sleeping on a mattress that does not fully support your body are other every day common culprits in causing muscle strains and sprains.